Welding

 flat-position

-The welding position used to weld from the upper side of the joint.
-In flat-position welding, the face of the weld is horizontal.
+Welding that is performed on the upper side of a joint.
+During flat-position welding, the face of the weld is horizontal.

 frequency